Guseyn/my-ideas/README.md

 24. Decentralized git tool.
 25. Internet Tool Box

-26. A tool that helps you to improve your listening skills, like what is the cord, what is the melody with profecionally recorded audio on different musical instruments.
+26. A tool that helps you to improve your listening skills, like what is the chord, what is the melody with professionally recorded audios on different musical instruments.

 # Articles